lukewestby/builtwithelm/README.md

 # [Built With Elm](http://builtwithelm.co)
 A list of projects and apps built with Elm.

-This site was inspired by  and is meant to showcase the awesome work the Elm community is doing.
+This site is meant to showcase the awesome work the Elm community is doing.
 I wanted to create a place for people to have their work recognized, especially if it is open source (proprietary projects definitely welcome though!), and stand as examples for those who are new to the language.

 ## Submitting a project
 Just submit a PR with your info added to the beginning of the array in